dedh-foot/cisco-home-network/README.md

 The repository includes network diagrams, device configurations and reports for reference.

 ### Objectives
-- Design a modern network topology sutiable for a home setup
+- Design a network topology sutiable for a home setup
 - Identify and utilize ethernet ports for device connectivity
 - Configure networking devices
 - Display and verify IP addresses for connected devies